MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

     :::image type="content" source="media/jupyter-notebook/kustoclient-confirmation.jpg" alt-text="Screenshot of KustoClient sign-in confirmation page.":::

 1. Run the next cell to check if your sign-in was successful.
-If successful, the query will return a row count.
+If successful, the query returns a row count.

 ## 7- Run the notebook

 Run the remaining cells sequentially to see how render commands work through kqlmagic and begin creating a heatmap of taxi pickups in NYC.
-For more information on kqlmagic, see [Use a Jupyter Notebook and kqlmagic extension to analyze data ](/azure/data-explorer/kqlmagic).
+For more information on kqlmagic, see [Use a Jupyter Notebook and kqlmagic extension to analyze data ](/azure/data-explorer/kqlmagic?context=/fabric/context/context.

 1. The following cell aggregates all pickups within the specified geographic boundary.